-The SBC workshops held between 23rd of July 2019 and 16th of August 2019 identified peculiarities, behavioral catalysts and barriers to FP service uptake from a context specific lens.
+The Social Behaviour Change (SBC) workshops held between 23rd of July 2019 and 16th of August 2019 identified peculiarities, behavioral catalysts and barriers to FP service uptake from a context specific lens.

-Directed by insights from immersions exercise, the design teams which comprised of the CHMT/SCHMT/ Implementing partners and the target audience, fronted messages that focused on the importance of using modern contraceptives to delay, space childbirth while at the same time highlighting the social and economic benefits of using contraception.
+Directed by insights from immersions exercise, the design teams which comprised of the county and sub-county health management teams.
+Implementing partners and the target audience, fronted messages that focused on the importance of using modern contraceptives to delay, space childbirth while at the same time highlighting the social and economic benefits of using contraception.